 Certified High-Performance Home (CHPH) Rebates

-Whether you’re in the market for a new or existing home or interested in evaluating your own home, it’s important to look beyond what you can see.
-Specifically, how much will it cost to heat and cool the home?
-An energy-efficient, high-performance home is an important consideration.
-A high-performance home goes beyond current energy code requirements, making it more energy efficient, healthy, durable, AND more valuable.
+Whether you’re in the market for a new home or interested in evaluating your own home, it’s important to look beyond what you can see, specifically how much it costs to heat and cool the home.
+Purchasing an energy-efficient, high-performance home allows you to lower your carbon footprint, maximize energy savings and qualify for up to $250 in OPPD Rebates.

 - Rebates paid for qualified homes with a HERS index of 60 or below

-- A home built to the minimum 2006 IECC energy code standards is rated at 100 on the HERS Index.
-This is the benchmark.
+The benchmark for the score was developed based on the 2006 IECC energy code standards and is rated at 100 on the HERS Index.

 For questions regarding CHPH rebates, email ResidentialRebates@oppd.com or call 402-536-4131.